basecamp/pow/MANUAL.md

 your application.
 It's possible to serve a completely static site without a `config.ru` file as long as it has a `public` directory.

+In case all what you want is just to serve up a folder over http:// you can use this bare minimum `config.ru`:

+    require 'rack'
+    root=Dir.pwd
+    run Rack::Directory.new("#{root}")

 ### Restarting Applications ###

 You can tell Pow to restart an application the next time it's